 Updates and keeps accurate records of the surgeon’s preferences.

-1 - 2 years recent working experience as a surgical technologist (not including clinicals)
+8+ months of recent work experience as a surgical technologist (not including clinicals)

 Current BLS Card